 What is CERT?
-Southwest Johnson County CERT is made up of Volunteers from the community and trained by Johnson County Fire District #1.
-We have trained over 275 people in the community, we have training’s twice a year in the Fall and Spring.
+Southwest Johnson County CERT is made up of Volunteers from the local communities and trained by Johnson County Fire District #1.
+We have trained over 325 people in the community, we have training’s twice a year in the Fall and Spring.
 Please email us to sign up.
 We are limited to 24 people in the classroom.

 Q: What is CERT and what does it do for you and your family?